 The team needs to be aligned with the vision of the game and its needs.
 Each member has to be compatible with other members of the team.
 They do this through careful hiring of the right people and powerful management from there.

-When you consider the above statements, you’ll understand why many artists, even highly experienced ones, prefer to work as a staff artist rather than directing position.
+When you consider the above statements, you’ll understand why many artists, even highly experienced ones, prefer to work as a staff artist rather than a directing position.
 As someone very famous once said “With great power, comes great responsibility.”, so true!

 Concept Artist